A Deep Sense of Place - David Abram

 Oak, madrone, Douglas fir, red-tailed hawk, serpentine in the sandstone,

-drenching rains in the winter, fog off-shore in the summer, salmon surging in the streams -
+a certain scale to the topography, drenching rains in the winter, fog off-shore in the summer, salmon surging in the streams -

-a place-specific intelligence shared by all the humans that dwell therein,
+all these together make up a particular state of mind, a place-specific intelligence shared by all the humans that dwell therein,

 but also by the coyotes yapping in those valleys,